Kidney Stone Treatment in Alexandria & Woodbridge

 Small, hard masses of dried mineral that form inside the kidneys or any other part of the urinary tract, kidney stones are a common condition the urologists at Potomac Urology see on a regular basis.
 While smaller kidney stones can pass through your system without complication, large kidney stones can be quite painful, dangerous and even deadly if not properly treated.
 Read on to learn more about this common condition and how you can take action if it is affecting you.

 Potomac Urology specializes in the treatment of kidney stones in both men and women.
-Our Alexandria office is conveniently located near Annandale and Arlington and our physicians take pride in serving all of North East Virginia.
+Our office in Alexandria is conveniently located near Annandale and Arlington and our physicians take pride in serving all of North East Virginia.
 Learn more about kidney stones and book your appointment today!

 What are the Symptoms of Kidney Stones?